 Like Kentico, Sitecore comes from the old-school world of content management systems.
 With many modern features within the platform, especially those helping with marketing, Sitecore is an obvious choice for many companies whose main objective of building a website is effective marketing.

 Generally, Sitecore finds use amongst corporate departments and companies which offer marketing as a service.
 In other words, Sitecore is the marketer’s CMS choice, something worth pointing out when discussing the top CMS options.

 Sitecore CMS is fairly popular in the market as a reliable option.
 It comes with its own unique set of benefits.
 For one, Sitecore is the best possible CMS in case companies are looking for an option that prioritizes user experience.
 Developers have a ton of options to optimize user experience from the backend and make sure the overall interface is optimal.

 Secondly, Sitecore CMS allows developers to run multilingual content.
-This is a major advantage and generally the key reason corporates choose Sitecore over more popular alternatives such as WordPress.
-Global companies have to offer people across the world the option of viewing content in their own native language.
+This is a major advantage and generally, the key reason corporates choose Sitecore over more popular alternatives such as WordPress.
+Global companies have to offer people across the world the option of viewing the content in their own native language.
 Sitecore offers this functionality.

 A disadvantage of using Sitecore is customer service.
-Developers can only reach Sitecore executives through third party channels, a major drawback.
+Developers can only reach Sitecore executives through third-party channels, a major drawback.